-I wrote in a recent blog that our movement was on the precipice of one of the most significant collective commitment moments in our history here in Australia.
-With that moment now come and gone, I am proud to report that thousands of Salvos committed themselves to our Army's National Vision on Sunday 18 March and Monday 19 March, many of them renewing their covenants as junior or senior soldiers.
-From Territorial Headquarters' sites, social program locations and corps throughout the land, Salvos took a stand to collectively say, "I'm in!"
+I wrote in a recent blog that our movement was on the precipice of one of the most significant collective employee, volunteer or member of one of our congregations - thank you for your commitment to this commitment moments in our history here in Australia.
+With that moment now come and gone, I am God-inspired vision. proud to report that thousands of Salvos committed themselves to our Army's National Vision on Sunday Through this new National Vision, God has given us 18 March and Monday 19 March, many of them an invaluable opportunity to rise to the challenge of renewing their covenants as junior or senior soldiers. commitment.
+As we commit together, I am con-From Territorial Headquarters' sites, social program vinced God will do more than we can ever ask or locations and corps throughout the land, Salvos took imagine - for it is his power at work within us, and a stand to collectively say, "I'm in!" we are The Salvation Army, sharing the love of Jesus..